rdonosob1/Credit_Risk_Analysis/README.md

 A similar scenario we can observe after running this algorithm where the results slightly changed, but they are pretty much align to the previous ones, where the accuracy score is 65.1%, the precision rate avg is still 99%, and a recall rate average is now 66%.
 The scenario keeps showing a consistent as shown with the previous algorithm.

 #### Udersampling
-Next, we tried to Undersample the model using cluster centroigs algorithm.
+Next, we tried to Undersample the model using cluster centroids algorithm.
 The results, improved a little bit, but not enough to feel confident about using this model where the accuracy score is 65.1%, the avg. precision rate is still the same, but the avg recall rate went down to 44%.

 #### Combination (Over-and-Undersampling)